kmp1/zephyr_arduino101_base/README.md

 - clean
 - build
 - deploy
+- openocd (this one starts the openocd debug server running that you can attach GDB to)

 The project is split into an `x86` and an `arc` area where you can put the code you want to run on each core.